chrisgrieser/quadro-example-vault/README.md

 - The data was coded for [[app store]], [[WebApps]], and [[Compatibility]] issues.
 - An illustrative [[Code Co-occurrence Example]] has been done for [[app store]] and [[WebApps]]
 - A few extractions have been made on compatibility issues, and the results aggregated in a table: [[compatibility challenges (Aggregation)]]

+## Using this vault for your own research
+If you want to use this vault for your own project, you can just delete the content of the folders `Codes`, `Extractions`, `Analysis`, and `Data`.
+That way, only the pre-configured plugin setup remains.

+> [!TIP]
+> You might want to rename this vault, so it is not titled `quadro-example-vault` anymore.
+To do so, click the small vault icon at the bottom left, close this window, right-click `quadro-example-vault` and select `Rename Vault…`.
+After that, double click your newly named vault to re-open it.

+### Download Webpages
+To directly download webpages into your this vault, you need the [MarkDownload](https://chrome.google.com/webstore/detail/pcmpcfapbekmbjjkdalcgopdkipoggdi) Browser extension.
+In the settings for Markdownload, you need to enable Obsidian integration, and the name of this vault, and you are all set.
+(The *Advanced URI Plugin*, which is also required by *MarkDownload*, is already pre-installed in this example vault.)

+You can also import the example settings used to download the *The Verge* articles found in this vault: [[MarkDownload example settings.json]] (Just remember to change the vault name in the settings, if you change the name of this vault.)